-Why WP Engine may not fit for you
+Why WP Engine may not be a fit for you

 Here is my quick checklist:

-- Multisite cost extra – not sure why but it does.
-If you use multisite make sure you are aware of that.
+Multisite costs extra: I’m not sure why, but it does.
+So if you use multisite, make sure you are aware of that.

-- No Composer – PHP composer is such a common thing and is even mentioned on the Torque blog as an important dev tool.
-If you use composer and CI to deploy your sites then WP Engine will not work for you.
-Look else where.
+No Composer: PHP composer is common, and the Torque blog even mentions it as an essential development tool.
+If you use Composer and CI to deploy your sites, WP Engine will not work for you.
+Look elsewhere.

-- No NPM – NPM on the command line is become more and more of a thing.
-If you need NMP go to WPMUDev.
+No NPM: NPM on the command line is increasingly becoming a thing.
+If you need NMP, go to WPMUDev.
 They have a pretty cool hosting option that includes NPM tools.
-Alternatively you could go down the Spinup WP Route and use your own digital ocean server.
+Or, you could go down the Spinup WP route and use your digital ocean server.

-- Limited PHP Memory – The default PHP memory is just 40MB.
-That’s tiny and not enough.
-You can increase this to a maximum of 256MB in your WP config so make sure you are aware of what your site needs are.
-If you have a memory hungry site then WP Engine is not for you.
+Limited PHP Memory: The default PHP memory is nothing more than 40MB.
+You can increase this to a maximum of 256MB in your WP config, so make sure you know your site needs.
+WP Engine is not for you if you have a memory-hungry site.

-- APM Limitations – Some server providers allow you to make use of New relic or other tools to monitor your site.
-APM is not currently available for Shared hosting plans with WP Engine.
+APM Limitations: Some server providers allow you to use New Relic or other tools to monitor your site.
+APM is not currently available for shared hosting plans with WP Engine.
 That’s a bummer.
-If your a developer your options are Kinsta / Spinup WP.
+If you’re a developer, your options are Kinsta or Spinup WP.

-- SFTP Sync – If you like using an SFTP program to sync your site, it generally wont work with WP Engine.
+SFTP Sync: If you like using an SFTP program to sync your site, it generally won’t work with WP Engine.
 WP Engine has a weird setup that means if you don’t delete a file first, you cannot overwrite it using the SFTP setup.
-I’m not sure if this is just the tool I use (WinSCP) but its a pain.
-If you use SFTP a lot (I don’t because of Local for WP) then this may be a reason to choose another host.
+I’m not sure if this is the tool I use (WinSCP), but it is a pain.
+If you use SFTP a lot (I don’t use it because of Local for WP), this may be a reason to choose another host.

-- CRON Jobs – if you need reliable cron jobs then I can’t really recommend WP Engine.
-I have found that you need to use action scheduler for anything intensive and sometimes it seems to skip crons.
-This is really a big problem with Events Calendar.
-For that, maybe try the liquid web family of hosting products and WPMU is also pretty good for this.
+CRON Jobs: If you need reliable cron jobs, I can’t recommend WP Engine.
+It would be best to use the action scheduler for anything intensive, and sometimes it seems to skip crons.
+This is a big problem with the Events Calendar.
+For that, maybe try the liquid web family of hosting products; WPMU is also pretty good for this.

-- Cloudflare Access – Having access to Cloudflare web rules directly from your console is not available.
+Cloudflare Access: Access to Cloudflare web rules directly from your console is not available.
 This can cause traffic issues if you have deleted content that is being hit (like me).
-I personally find it annoying and the team at WP Engine are aware that they need to fix this.
-Lets hope those fixes show up in the early part of 2022.
+I find it frustrating, and the team at WP Engine is aware that they need to fix this.
+Let’s hope those fixes show up in 2022.

-Our Decision made – use WP Engine as our first choice host.
+Our decision made – WP Engine our first choice for hosting

-When it comes to comparing your hosting remember that speed and price is only one metric.
-Take a look at the whole picture and work out what is important for you.
+When comparing your hosting, remember that speed and price are only one metric.
+Take a look at the whole picture and work out what is essential for you.

 WP Engine provides a simple and easy-to-use platform for hosting your WordPress website.
-Whether you are looking for a solution that includes migration tools, Australian Dollar Billing or SSH Keys to provide an additional layer of security, WP Engine is the best option available in Australia.
-If you need help setting up these features on your site – give us a call!
+WP Engine is the best option available, whether you are looking for a solution that includes migration tools, Australian Dollar Billing, or SSH Keys to provide an additional layer of security.
+If you need help setting up these features on your site, give us a call!